roboticsuic/UIC-Easy-Breath/Description.md

           - When the limit switch is high, it means that the motor has reach the maximal position, and it turns to the other direction (X negative)

 _Pressure Sensor:_
+   - Used for:
        - If no extra pressure: the sensor is working but without reporting the information on the screen.
        - If too much pressure: the sensor detects this increase.
 Without stopping the ventilator, there are some modifications:
           - The screen reports the number in cmH2O.
           - The buzzer sounds for 1 second.

+_Reset:_
+   - Used to reset the program when necessary, restarting it again at the introduction of new variables.